Molecuardo/zong/README.md

 # zong

-A custom pong game made in Zig.
+A custom pong game made in zig with raylib.